-As part of our efforts to drive growth by pursuing select acquisition, license, and distribution opportunities that are aligned to our objectives and complement our existing products, services, and infrastructure, we have completed several transactions in recent years and may pursue similar additional transactions in the future.
+As part of our efforts to drive growth by pursuing select acquisition, license, and distribution opportunities that are aligned to our objectives and complement our existing products, services, and infrastructure or to divest non-core product lines, we have completed several transactions in recent years and may pursue similar additional transactions in the future.
 Examples of these activities include the following:

-- On December 1, 2017 we acquired JOTEC AG, a Swiss entity that we converted to JOTEC GmbH and subsequently merged with our Swiss acquisition entity, Jolly Buyer Acquisition GmbH and its subsidiaries; - On September 11, 2019 we entered into various agreements with Endospan, Ltd. ("Endospan"), an Israeli medical device manufacturer (the "Endospan Transaction").
-The Endospan Transaction included an exclusive distribution agreement for the NEXUS stent graft system ("NEXUS") in Europe; an agreement ("Endospan Loan") for a secured loan from CryoLife to Endospan; and a security purchase option agreement for CryoLife to purchase all the then outstanding Endospan securities from Endospan's existing securityholders upon FDA approval of NEXUS; and - On September 2, 2020 we acquired 100% of the outstanding shares of Ascyrus Medical LLC ("Ascyrus"), the developer of the Ascyrus Medical Dissection Stent ("AMDS").
+On December 1, 2017 we acquired JOTEC AG, a Swiss entity that we converted to JOTEC GmbH and subsequently merged with our Swiss acquisition entity, Jolly Buyer Acquisition GmbH and its subsidiaries;

+- On September 11, 2019 we entered into various agreements with Endospan, Ltd. ("Endospan"), an Israeli medical device manufacturer (the "Endospan Transaction").
+The Endospan Transaction included an exclusive distribution agreement for the NEXUS stent graft system ("NEXUS") in Europe; an agreement ("Endospan Loan") for a secured loan from CryoLife to Endospan; and a security purchase option agreement for CryoLife to purchase all the then outstanding Endospan securities from Endospan's existing securityholders upon FDA approval of NEXUS: - On September 2, 2020 we acquired 100% of the outstanding shares of Ascyrus Medical LLC ("Ascyrus"), the developer of the Ascyrus Medical Dissection Stent ("AMDS"); - On July 28, 2021 we entered into various agreements with Baxter International, Inc. ("Baxter") and Starch Medical, Inc. ("SMI") related to the sale of our PerClot assets to Baxter and the termination of our existing material agreements with SMI.